kalekundert/ncaars/README.rst

   - I recommend renumbering the residues in the scaffold to count from 1 before this step.

+    - Rosetta protocols sometimes use PDB residue numbering, and sometimes use consecutive residue numbering (starting from 1).
+It can be hard to keep track of which protocols use which indexing scheme, and so the easiest/most reliable thing is just to make them the same.

+    - Renumbering does cause some annoying problems: the residue indices in the design simulations may not correspond to the residue numbers commonly used in the literature, and it can take some work to get the actual sequence of a design from it PDB model (e.g. to fill in any missing residues).
+But as a whole, I think renumbering is the best approach.

 - Create a FASTA file:

   - I did this by loading the PDB into PyMOL and using the ``save`` command